Reframing Immigrant Resistance

 Appendix E: List of interviews conducted in Bergamo

-Teresa M. Cappiali is a Senior Researcher at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law in Sweden.
-She specializes in migration, the politics of migration, racism and anti-racism from an intersectional approach.
+Teresa M. Cappiali is a Vinnova MSCA-Seal of Excellence Fellow and a researcher at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law in Sweden.
+She specializes in migration, the politics of migration, racism, and anti-racism from an intersectional approach.

 "Brilliantly theorized and rigorously researched, Reframing Resistance draws from and makes critical contributions to research on European and North American migration, social movements, and critical race studies.
 Teresa Cappiali’s comparative analysis of migrant mobilizations, alliances, and intra-movement tensions will be widely read and the definitive book on immigrant rights activism in Italy."